samskrutha/failover-infra/README.md

 The backup keyword tells HAProxy: "If the onprem server fails its health check, automatically send all traffic to this cloud server instead."

-- Previousl I had an external healthcheck script (Below) and haproxy template which I then replaced with the above configuration:

 ```
 import time